nin9/nin9/README.md

 ## Hi there 👋

-I'm a software enginner with 4 years of experience, currently working at Bevy.
+I'm a software enginner with 4 years of experience, currently working at Delivery Hero SE.

 <!-- ![](https://visitor-badge.glitch.me/badge?page_id=nin9.nin9) -->